 Henry Sahn (2010) – Graduated from Quinnipiac University and after graduation coached the Sacred Heart High School girls soccer team, became a certified Emergency Medical Technician, and was enrolled in the Master’s program for Public Health at Southern Connecticut State University.
 He is now in his second year of Medical School at the Ross University School of Medicine in Barbados.

 Andre Gary (2010) - While attending the University of Connecticut, where he graduated with a degree in Human Development and Family Studies, he was a cofounder and captain of the ENCORE Hip Hop and Contemporary Dance Team.
 He began his dance career working as a member of the Dana Foglia Dance Company.
 Ms. Foglia has worked with many well-known performers, including Rihanna, Janet Jackson, and Beyoncé.
-You can watch Andre perform in this short YouTube video Dana Foglia Dance Performance (note: the first 15 seconds are somewhat dimly lit).
-Andre is currently touring with Paula Abdul and has appeared with her on the James Corden Show.
+You can watch Andre perform in this short YouTube video Dana Foglia Dance Performance.
+Andre has toured with Paula Abdul and has appeared with her on the James Corden Show.

 Kaitlyn “Kate” Dwyer (2011) – Maintained a 3.8 G.P.A. as a double major in Communications and English from Central Connecticut State University.
 She was captain of the Women’s Swimming and Diving Team and led the team to the NEC Swimming and Diving Championships.
 She holds several diving records and was also named to Traveler’s All Academic Team.
 She is currently a marketing coordinator at eThink Education.

-Haley Iannantuoni (2013) – She recently switched majors and has two more years before obtaining her degree in Social Work from Southern Connecticut State University.
-She plans to continue her education by pursuing a Master’s degree.
+Haley Iannantuoni (2013) – She switched majors and it took her two additional years before obtaining her degree in Social Work from Southern Connecticut State University.
+She recently received her Master’s degree from Southern with a GPA of over 3.9.
 She received recognition for her blog post on “The (I’m) Possible Project”, and this recognition prompted her to consider writing a book about mental health.
+She has taken a job at a teen rehab center and is certified as a sexual assault crisis counselor; she volunteers on the national sexual assault hotline for 24 hours a month.

-Molly Murphy (2013) – Recently graduated with a degree in Marketing from Southern Connecticut State University, where she was the Vice President of SUMA.
-After graduation she accepted a position working in the Office of Graduate Admissions at Southern Connecticut State University and worked as a Graduate Admissions Counselor at the University of Bridgeport for students applying to the chiropractic and naturopathic medicine doctorate programs.
-She recently accepted a position as a Graduate Admissions Advisor at Boston University and is enrolled in a Masters program in Educational Leadership and Policy Studies at Boston University.
+Molly Murphy (2013) – Recently graduated with a degree in Marketing from Southern Connecticut State University, where she was the Vice President of SUMA (Southern Undergraduate Marketing Association).
+After graduation, she accepted a position working in the Office of Graduate Admissions at Southern Connecticut State University and worked as a Graduate Admissions Counselor at the University of Bridgeport for students applying to the chiropractic and naturopathic medicine doctorate programs.
+She recently accepted a position as a Graduate Admissions Advisor at Boston University and received her Master’s in Educational Leadership and Policy Studies at Boston University.

 Brian Luis (2014) – Graduated from Boston University, where he majored in Mechanical Engineering with a specialization in robotics and went on to obtain his Master’s degree in Mechanical Engineering.
 He completed an internship at Sikorsky Aircraft in Stratford, CT.
-At the end of his internship, Sikorsky sponsored a design competition among the interns and Brian, along with four other interns, placed first among 10 teams.
-Their prize for winning was a helicopter lesson and Brian was able to fly in a helicopter with an instructor!
-He recently accepted a job offer at Boston Scientific in Massachusetts as a Research and Development Engineer, where he is working on developing new products in the area of health care.
+At the end of his internship, Sikorsky sponsored a design competition among the interns, and Brian, along with four other interns, placed first among 10 teams.
+Their prize for winning was a helicopter lesson, and Brian was able to fly in a helicopter with an instructor!
+He is employed by Boston Scientific in Massachusetts as a Research and Development Engineer, where he is working on developing new products in the area of health care.

 Meaghan Spagnolo (2015) – Recently graduated from Southern Connecticut State University where she was a member of the women’s Swimming and Diving Team.
-She obtained her degree in Athletic Training, Meaghan is currently attending the University of New Mexico as a Graduate Assistant Athletic Trainer for the Swimming and Diving and Football teams.
+She obtained her degree in Athletic Training.
+Meaghan is attending the University of New Mexico as a Graduate Assistant Athletic Trainer for the Swimming and Diving and Football teams while she works towards her Master’s.

 Cecilia Lopez (2015) - After changing majors that required an extra year of study, she graduated from the University of Connecticut with a degree in Health Science, She was accepted into a dietitian internship and is planning to become a certified dietitian.